Climate-Related Financial Disclosures: Understanding the TCFD Recommendations

 The world is changing fast, with massive implications for business strategy and governance.
 Some may say the best response is to continue integrating sustainability into company strategy—but it’s not.
 It’s time to adopt a completely new way of designing business strategy and creating value with sustainability as a crucial element of its foundation.
 Creating a truly resilient business strategy means understanding the sustainability issues that have converged with the business agenda such as: climate change, the future of work, and the ethics of technology.
 It requires the inclusion of people and perspectives traditionally outside the board room: from community leaders to futurists.
 It also means using new tools, notably futures thinking and scenarios.
 Join us to explore the building blocks of 21st-century strategy.

-Senior procurement executives whose upstream supply chains are being impacted by climate change will share their experiences addressing this challenge and their perspectives on how businesses can incorporate climate resilience into their supply chains in the future.
+Upstream supply chains are increasingly being impacted by climate change.
+Hear from senior procurement and business executives who will share their experiences addressing this challenge and their perspectives on how businesses can incorporate climate resilience into their supply chains in the future.
 The discussion will explore how to engage core business functions on this topic and what can be done to actively address it, both inside a company and through partnership with suppliers and other stakeholders.

 Green bonds, social bonds, impact funds, sustainable loans: Global companies are using innovative methods to fund sustainable projects, both within and outside their companies.
 But there are several big questions that can keep well-intentioned practitioners from exploring these strategies: How do they work?
 Have they been successful at achieving business objectives and sustainability impacts?
 What conditions are needed to set them up?
 This session will demystify these innovative finance vehicles with real-life examples of what they can look like and what they can accomplish.

 Dolph Habeck, Head of Sustainability and Green Bond Syndicate